How To Cope With A Chronically Ill Spouse (In The Most Supportive Ways)

 Celebrate the Good Moments

 The journey with a chronically ill spouse can feel like you’re on a roller coaster ride filled with many low points.
-That norm can bring on the challenge of not being present when the “good days” come because you’re still recovering from the tough times.
+That new norm can make it hard to stay present when the “good days” come because you’re still recovering from the tough times.
 Hear me loud and clear: Celebrate the good moments as often as you can.

 Good moments allow you to connect with yourself and spouse in ways you can’t when they aren’t feeling as well.
 Some of those good days may be filled with more smiles, laughs or simply less chaos.
 Take advantage of those moments by doing something either of you want to do.
 Try not to damper the moment with stressful discussions, if possible.
 Just enjoy the moment.